dogue/evaporust/README.md

-  -d, --dry-run               Scan for projects but don't actually run `cargo clean` -t, --total                 Print total number of projects found -l, --list                  Print a list of all projects found -x, --exclude <EXCLUDE>     List of strings.
+  -d, --dry-run               Scan for projects but don't actually run `cargo clean` -t, --total                 Print total number of projects found -l, --list                  Print a list of all projects found -x, --exclude <EXCLUDE>     Comma-separated list of strings.
 Paths that contain any of these will be skipped -h, --help                  Print help
 ```